dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 - Only if acess to install command line programs is required
 - Requires `docker run` command to have already been run with `-e ROOT=true` (see above), then you additionally have to add the user to `sudoers`
-- For more help, see instructions online eg 'Ubuntu add new user to sudo', eg [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) are instructiosn for how to test this from the terminal with `su`

 ```bash
 adduser example_username sudo
 ```

-When you are done configuring the user info, type

 ``` bash
 exit
 ```
 to return to the command line outside of that container.

 And the login url for the new users same as above, at: